Does Android lack the physical presence necessary to challenge Apple's iPad?

 People are also already famiiar with the iOS interface.
 Whether or not they own an iPhone, they've probably had a look at their wife/friend/child's, so feel quite confident in venturing towards a bigger-screened device.
 Similar to iOS, Android is available on millions of phones, but this is not the 'tablet version' of the platform.

-Maybe as the tablet market grows, it will be impossible to not know someone with an Android tablet, and people will become more familiar with the interface, and more likely to invest themselves.
-Only time will tell though, and without substantial changes (and soon!), the tablet market will be Apple's for the taking for a long time yet.
+Maybe as the market grows, it will be impossible to not know someone with an Android tablet, and people will become more familiar with the interface, and more likely to invest themselves.
+Only time will tell though, and without substantial changes (and soon!), the market will be Apple's for the taking for a long time yet.